Wintergreen - An Environmentally Conscious Community in Action

 A responsible steward of 11,000 scenic Blue Ridge Mountains acres, the Wintergreen Resort and community actively nurtures its environment, honoring and conserving precious natural resources.
 Partnering with The Wintergreen Nature Foundation (TWNF), it supports and promotes wildlife habitat preservation and environmental education.

-Helping to underwrite local conservation efforts, Wintergreen Resort adds a donation of $1 per night to each guest's bill in support of The Wintergreen Nature Foundation, a not-for-profit partner.
+Helping underwrite local conservation efforts, Wintergreen Resort adds a donation of $1 per night to each guest's bill in support of The Wintergreen Nature Foundation, a not-for-profit partner.
 The Foundation invests an additional $1 for on-site conservation and education projects that help preserve Wintergreen's flora and fauna for future generations.

 Among the environmental actions and results undertaken at Wintergreen are: